 How It Is Made

 After discussing it with the customer, we used NXP i.MX7 Dual Processor with 4GB eMMC and 512 MB DDR3.
 As it is a common standard today, the SOM (System on Module) is also fitted with interfaces like WiFi – 802.11 ac and Bluetooth.

 Audio interfaces (microphones, speakers) are connected to a standard audio chipset.

 Our client provides products, software, and connected solutions that improve productivity, workplace safety, and asset performance for their customers across the globe.

 We designed the product in 2018, including hardware and software integration.

-Since the foundation of Consilia in 2004, we have finished and supported over 42 projects.
+Since the foundation of Consilia in 2004, we have finished and supported dozens of projects.

 ready to assist you